JackIHill/Cerebellum-Project-Plotting/README.md

 <br>

-Passing ```save=True``` will create a new directory inside the current directory, and store the current figure in 'Saved Simple Plots' or 'Saved Log Plots' depending on if ```logged``` is True.
+Passing ```save=True``` Will create a new directory inside the current directory, and store the current figure in 'Saved Simple Plots' or 'Saved Log Plots' depending on if ```logged``` is True.
 SIMPLE / LOG_PLOT_DETAILS.txt files will be created simultaneously, providing information for each figure on the number of plots, save file order, variables used for each plot, and the time at figure creation.

 To easily delete these folders, ```delete_folders(logged=True)``` for the 'Saved Log Plots' directory, and ```delete_folders()``` for the 'Saved Simple Plots' directory.